shamy1st/java-interface-default-and-static-methods/README.md

 * allow us to add new methods to an interface that are automatically available in the implementations.
 * there's no need to modify the implementing classes.
 * In this way, backward compatibility is neatly preserved without having to refactor the implementers.
+* The most typical use of default methods in interfaces is to incrementally provide additional functionality to a given type without breaking down the implementing classes.

 ```java
 public interface Vehicle {

     String getBrand();